The Dutch election might be over, but Europe's headache isn't

 Not only was there Dutch Prime Minister Mark Rutte's firm stance on immigration during the campaign -- in January he wrote an open letter to immigrants, saying those who did not "behave normally should go away" -- but also Rutte's confrontation with NATO ally Turkey in the days before the vote.
 The Turkish Foreign Minister was banned from entering the country and Turkey's family affairs minister deported, according to Turkish media, after being told she was not welcome to give a talk at the Turkish Consulate-General in Rotterdam.

-Rutte's stance was broadly supported across the political spectrum, and international law allows host nations to declare a particular member of the diplomatic staff to be persona non grata at any time and for any reason.
+His use of the term "normal" is questionable from a civil liberties perspective but, Rutte's stance was broadly supported across the political spectrum, and international law allows host nations to declare a particular member of the diplomatic staff to be persona non grata at any time and for any reason.
 However, without Wilders, the Dutch government may not have gone so far.

 The other two traditional mainstream parties in the Netherlands -- the Christian Democrats and Labour -- have also adopted a more critical stance towards the EU.
 As a result of this, it will be hard to get the Dutch government to agree to shift more powers to the European Union.

-This could create fresh tensions, as the new coalition is unlikely to become more Eurosceptic: The centrist D66 and maybe even the Green Left, who're both in favor of more transfers of powers to the EU, stand a good chance of entering government together with the Christian Democrats and Rutte's more Eurosceptic, center-right VVD.
+Sill, the new coalition is unlikely to become more Eurosceptic: The centrist D66 and maybe even the Green Left, who're both in favor of more transfers of powers to the EU, stand a good chance of entering government together with the Christian Democrats and Rutte's more Eurosceptic, center-right VVD.

 The popularity of the anti-establishment forces in the Netherlands can be explained by more than just excessive intervention in domestic affairs by the European Union and the opposition to political globalization -- which should be firmly distinguished from economic globalization.